Chart Color Schemes

 Cultural Diversity

-Flagstaff Hill's population shows higher linguistic diversity, with 14.4% speaking a language other than English at home compared to most local markets.
-Born overseas, 28.6% of residents reflect this diversity.
-Christianity dominates religious affiliation, accounting for 42.7%.
+Flagstaff Hill's population showed higher linguistic diversity, with 14.4% speaking a language other than English at home, compared to the majority of local markets.
+Born overseas, 28.6% of Flagstaff Hill residents were born outside Australia.
+Christianity was the predominant religion, accounting for 42.7% of the population.

 Frequently Asked Questions - Diversity